 Check "Yes" or "No" to indicate whether the chemical will be produced, consumed or stored in the coming year.
-If it is anticipated that one of these activities will not take place then "No" should be checked rather than leaving it blank.
-Please note that storage includes temporary storage for even a short period of time so any Schedule 1 chemical which is anticipated to be produced or consumed should also be declared as "Stored" unless the chemical is anticipated to be produced and then consumed in the same process without isolation (captive use) in which case only "Produced" and "Consumed" should be indicated.
+If it is anticipated that one of these activities will not take place, then "No" should be checked rather than leaving it blank.
+Storage includes temporary storage for even a short period of time so any Schedule 1 chemical which is anticipated to be produced or consumed should also